whitneyburton/portfolios/students/1701-back/josh_thompson/20170505-josh-thompson-m2.md

-# Josh Thompson - M2 Portfolio
+# Josh Thompson - M2 BE Portfolio

 ## Areas of Emphasis